rbuskov/hallon/README.md

 ## Design goals

-- Do not pollute domain models
+- Convention over configuration (should just work for POCO objects)
-- Convention over configuration (should just work for simple scenarios)
+- Flexibility: Provide suitable options for different scenarios (everything from simple CRUD to complex architectures)
-- HAL responses can be configured i 3 ways
+- HAL responses can be configured in 3 ways (can be combined in the same application):
    - Implementing Hallon.IResource (abstract base class provided)
    - Adding attributes to classes and members (works for POCO and Resource objects)
    - Via a fluent API that is detached from the domian model (works for POCO and Resource objects)